Voice conversations matched by what's on your mind.

 What if I have a bad experience?

-Not as a clinical product.
-It can be a place for honest conversation, but it's not therapy and not a crisis service.
+No. Affinity is a place for honest conversation, but it's not therapy and not a crisis service.
 If you need urgent help, contact local emergency services or a crisis hotline.